The Digestive Disease Centre offers the most advanced diagnostic and therapeutic technologies for each specialty

 From a few cells or tissue biopsies, taken by the gastroenterologist or radiologist for example, the pathologist's role is to establish the precise diagnosis of a lesion.

 The daily integration of molecular biology techniques makes it possible to provide objective prognostic criteria or to detect possible therapeutic targets.
-Thus, in constant collaboration with the various treating physicians (oncologists, radiotherapists, surgeons, gastroenterologists), the pathologist participates in the elaboration of the treatment so that it is the most adapted possible.
+Thus, in constant collaboration with the various attending physicians (oncologists, radiotherapists, surgeons, gastroenterologists), the pathologist participates in the development of the treatment so that it is as suitable as possible.